abhilashAntony/server-control/README.md

 ## Installation

 Have [Angular CLI](https://cli.angular.io/) installed globally.
 All the dependencies used for this application are managed by [npm](https://www.npmjs.com/).
 Run `npm install` to install all the required dependencies.
-Run `ng serve` to start the application as a development server.
+Run `ng serve` to start the application.
 Open the browser, and navigate to `http://localhost:4200/`.